FadiaTaha/Fadia-Taha/README.md

 •	Asked questions to get a clear data.

 •	Finally, I created a tool to know the relation between three variables (multiple axis).
-Below,  in the picture we can see that the office supplies had the hieghst quantitnty of order because it had the lowest price.
+Below,  in the picture we can see that the office supplies had the highest quantity of order because it had the lowest price.